 Transactions under appeal or review

 NSF- NSF Administration Fee

+Payments

 The Daily Notice does not supersede any existing Agency regulations or guidelines regarding payment of duties and taxes.
 Whether or not the participant receives accounting information (Daily Notices or Statement of Accounts) via CADEX has no bearing on the fact that revenue owing is payable within time limits established by the CBSA.
 Note that cash B3s will not appear on the Daily Notice or Statement of Account.